 Welcome guest blogger Davy Arnaud, former pro player for Kansas City, Montreal and DC United who defines character.
 Currently assistant coach in Major League Soccer [MLS].
 Not only is this guest a 14 year MLS veteran, but a class act on and off the field.
 I have known Davy since we played in college together.
 He is not only hard working, but a class act on and off the pitch.
 I asked him to share with us, what he considers the 5 keys to his success and longevity.

-One of the best examples of these traits I can share is that just before Davy was to finish high school, he already had an offer to play Div.
+One of the best examples of these character traits I can share is that just before Davy was to finish high school.
+He already had an offer to play Div.
 I at South Carolina.
 During his high school season he broke his leg in a game, which is one reason he ended up going D2.
 The big D1 schools have so many other players to choose from.
 Davy did not sulk, perceive himself as better, or ask for things.
 He stayed silent and worked hard always and now has a long and distinguished career because of his character.

 5 keys to Success by Davy Arnaud

 Try to do the simple things perfectly, every time

 My first professional coach was Bob Gansler, an American coaching legend.
 He taught me what it meant to be a professional player and had a huge influence on my career.
 Coach Gansler loved using this term and would often stop practice if he wasn’t happy with the quality.
 This was to remind us that even if a drill seemed simple, we should be striving for perfection in the execution of it.
 I have taken this term and never forgotten it.

 Not only do I apply it to things I’m trying to do on the field with the ball (using the proper technique, passing the ball to the correct foot, not dropping balls while doing technical work, etc.), but also in things I do off the field.
 There are questions I ask myself on a daily basis.
 Is my attitude and commitment level right?
 Am I on time to meetings and trainings everyday?